RP2/resume-gen-web/DEPLOYMENT.md

 # Deployment Guide

-This document explains how to deploy your own instance of the Resume Generator with AI optimization to Cloudflare Pages for higher usage limits.
+This document explains how to deploy your own instance of the Resume Builder with AI optimization to Cloudflare Pages for higher usage limits.

 ## Overview

-The Resume Generator uses OpenAI's GPT-4o model for AI optimization.
+The Resume Builder uses OpenAI's GPT-4o model for AI optimization.
 By default, it's designed to work within OpenAI's generous free tier limits, but if you need higher usage limits, you can deploy your own instance.

 ## OpenAI Free Tier Limits (as of 2025)